Get to know yourself

 Relevant programmes and events

 Our Careers Service offers a range of employability-related activities to help you to explore your future career ideas and options.
-These are all advertised on your online careers portal and we strongly recommend you sign up for alerts so you don’t miss out!
+These are all advertised on myCareer and we strongly recommend you sign up for alerts so you don’t miss out!

 How we can help you